silaspe/maths/docs/rand.md

 .

 SILKSONG IS OUT!!!!!!
-That is one exclamation point per year the community has been waiting for this.
-Also, today I am going to audit Dr. Katz's class for the fourth time!.
+That is one exclamation point per year the community has been waiting for this!
+Also, today I am going to Dr. Katz's class for the fourth time!.
 Also, it's the $1234$th commit.
-Also I hope you have a good Thursday!
+Also, I hope you have a good Thursday!

+.

+I hope you have a good Friday!